Best Employment Law Attorneys in San Mateo

 If you have been subjected to any form of workplace harassment or discrimination, you will need an experienced employment attorney to help you mount an effective case against your employer.
-At The Cartwright Law Group, our legal team works closely with each client on an individual basis, giving them direction and guidance so that they can be compensated for any employer transgressions.
+At The Cartwright Law Firm, our legal team works closely with each client on an individual basis, giving them direction and guidance so that they can be compensated for any employer transgressions.
 Our extensive employment law experience means we can tackle the toughest cases that involve complex legal issues and strict deadlines.
 This includes substantial regulatory rules and guidelines that must be followed when dealing with the Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH).

 Some of the more common employment issues we deal with include:

 Employment Discrimination.
 Title VII of the Civil Rights Act of 1964 governs employers with 15 or more employees and prohibits them from discriminating against an employee or an applicant based on race, national origin, gender, or religion.
 An employer cannot refuse to hire, discipline, fire, fail to promote, pay less or demote an employee based on these factors.
 They may also not adopt a policy that has a negative impact on a protected class such as minorities or women.
 Title VII also protects male or Caucasian employees or applicants against reverse discrimination as well.